 - Excel udf: Fuzzy lookups

 - Excel udf: Find positive and negative amounts that net to zero

 - Excel udf: Filter values existing only in one out of two ranges

 - Excel udf: Filter common values between two cell ranges in excel

 - Filter unique words from a range in excel (udf)

-- User defined function to split words in a cell range into a cell each in excel
+- Filter duplicate words from a cell range in excel (udf)